gstirk27/Gracie-s-Blog/_posts/2024-10-04-ANOVA-in-Python.md

 This will give us a F-statistic of 3.911 and a p-value of 0.0128.
 If we use a significance level of 0.05, we can reject the null hypothesis and conclude that at least one of the mean heights is different than the others.

 We could keep going to determine which mean or means are different than the others, but I'll leave that for a future post!
 Thanks for coming with me on this Data Science journey!

+## Conclusion

+I hope you enjoyed this short tutorial for getting started with doing ANOVA in Python!
+I'm still learning about different functions in Python, so it was a bit basic today, but I hope you found my adventure enjoyable!